maandree/redshift/README.md

 out which adjustment method to use if not method has been selected.

-### Fix dayness jump on transition direction switch
-If you send a signal to redshift to exit or toggle while it is in the progress of a transition it will jump to the end of that transition and then start the new transition.
-This bug has been fix.

-### Do not update the gamma ramps while disabled
-Whne you have sent SIGUSR1 to redshift to disable it, it will no longer reset the gamma ramps every fifth second.

 ### Reading output of external commands to get configurations
 This feature will probably not be merge into the mainline.